andrewjamesford/andrewford-co-nz-11ty/content/articles/chatgpt-shortcut-on-ios/index.md

 8. The shortcut automatically copies the answer to your clipboard so you can paste it into another app

-{% figure "./content/articles/chatgpt-shortcut-on-ios/chatgpt-ios-shortcut.webp", "Using the shortcut to summarise an article", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./chatgpt-ios-shortcut.webp", "Using the shortcut to summarise an article" %}

 ### How it works